A few weeks ago, one of my customers asked me to carry out a maintenance operation on his site.

 If possible, avoid what Alex calls “Christmas tree” sites.

-To continue with this hallucination, here is the address of the site (which is not a WordPress one).
+To continue with this illustration, here is the address of the site (which is not a WordPress one).
 Don't thank me, it's a gift.

 Colours have a meaning, as this resource explains.